eminx/cocoso/README.md

 See Big Calendar: https://github.com/jquense/react-big-calendar

-### Processes
+### Groups

-A process is a concept and a series of virtual or actual activities by a group of individuals to facilitate a _purposeful conceptual activity_ together and keep track of relevant information such as meeting date&time occurrences, documents, members, discussions etc.
+A group is a concept and a series of virtual or actual activities by a group of individuals to facilitate a _purposeful conceptual activity_ together and keep track of relevant information such as meeting date&time occurrences, documents, members, discussions etc.

 Maybe this explanation was too abstract?

-This feature basically includes most of the digital tools for running, for example a learning, training, cocreation or facilitation process.
+This feature basically includes most of the digital tools for running, for example a learning, training, cocreation or facilitation group.
 Like a school, or a continuous/recurrent yoga session, or a cooperative activity of any kind.

 You can basically keep your main information (image and text), members list, a simple discussion forum, documents, and meeting dates all in one page.